nhsx/AnalyticsUnit/howto.md

 **Content Review** (focus on ensuring the content is accurate, appropriate and clear)
 - No non-public insights.
-- If opinion/experience piece this needs to be clear at the start.
+- If an opinion/experience piece this needs to be clear at the start.
 - Clear reference to other work and contributions?
 - Are there any sensitive issues or potential fallout?
 - Are any statements likely to reflect badly on the NHS or impact public trust?